SensehacK/dev-cheatsheet/README.md

 ## Intro

-This is just personal documentation or cheatsheet with personal examples for easy reference in future projects.
+This is just a personal documentation or cheatsheet with personal examples for easy reference in future projects.

 As sometimes, we would have limited internet access or restrictive data download policies.
 Personal Git documentation for specific programming languages, libraries & frameworks help a lot to quickly absorb the problem statement and work swiftly :P